grobian/carbon-c-relay/README.md

     cluster send-to-any-one
         any_of 10.1.0.1:2010 10.1.0.1:2011;

-This would implement a fail-over scenario, where two servers are used, the load between them is spreaded, but should any of them fail, all metrics are send to the remaining one.
+This would implement a multipath scenario, where two servers are used, the load between them is spread, but should any of them fail, all metrics are sent to the remaining one.
 This typically works well for upstream relays, or for balancing carbon-cache processes running on the same machine.
-Should any member become unavailable, for instance due to rolling restart, the other members receive the traffic.
-This is different from the two consistent hash cluster types:
+Should any member become unavailable, for instance due to a rolling restart, the other members receive the traffic.
+If it is necessary to have true fail-over, where the secondary server is only used if the first is down, the following would implement that:

+    cluster try-first-then-second
+        failover 10.1.0.1:2010 10.1.0.1:2011;

+These types are different from the two consistent hash cluster types:

     cluster graphite
         carbon_ch